-On August 9, 2022, we entered into a Securities Purchase Agreement (the "Purchase Agreement") with Lind Global Fund II LP, a Delaware Limited partnership ("Lind Global"), pursuant to which we issued to Lind Global a secured, two-year, interest free convertible promissory note in the principal amount of \$4,800,000 (the "Note") and a common stock purchase warrant (the "Warrant") to acquire 3,478,261 shares of our common stock, or a purchase price of \$4,000,000.
+On August 9, 2022, we entered into the Purchase Agreement with Lind Global, a Delaware Limited partnership, pursuant to which we issued to Lind Global the Note and the Warrant to acquire 3,478,261 shares of our common stock, for a purchase price of \$4,000,000.
 The proceeds from the sale of the Note and Warrant are for general working capital purposes.

 Commencing 180 days after the issuance of the Note, the Company shall pay the outstanding principal amount of the Note in eighteen (18) consecutive monthly payments of \$266,667 each.
-At the option of the Company, the monthly payment can be made in cash, shares of the common stock of the Company (the "Repayment Shares") at a price based on 90% of the average five (5) lowest daily VWAPs during the twenty (20) days prior to the payment date subject to a floor price of \$0.86 per share (the "Floor Price"), or a combination of cash and Repayment Shares, provided that if at the time the Repayment Share Price is deemed to be the Floor Price, then in addition, to the Repayment Shares, the Company will pay the Investor an additional amount of cash as determined pursuant to a formula contained in the Note.
+At the option of the Company, the monthly payment can be made in cash, shares of the common stock of the Company (the "Repayment Shares") at a price based on 90% of the average five (5) lowest daily volume-weighted average prices ("VWAPs") during the twenty (20) days prior to the payment date subject to a floor price of \$0.86 per share (the "Floor Price"), or a combination of cash and the Repayment Shares, provided that if at the time the Repayment Share Price is deemed to be the Floor Price, then in addition, to the Repayment Shares, the Company will pay the Investor an additional amount of cash as determined pursuant to a formula contained in the Note.
 In order for the Company to issue any Repayment Shares, the Repayment Shares must either be eligible for immediate resale under Rule 144 or be registered under the Securities Act.
 Any portion of a monthly payment being made in cash shall include a premium of three percent (3%) of such cash amount.